 The adopted model is consistent with the International Infrastructure Management Manual, the Institute of Public Works Engineering Australia (IPWEA) NAMS.PLUS3 Asset Management Guidelines and the NSW Local Government Integrated Planning and Reporting Framework.

 The general method to assess asset condition uses a five point scale and is applied across all infrastructure assets.
-The condition indexes are shown below.
+The condition indexes are shown in Table 5.3.1.